iitrabhi/paper-template/README.md

 ---

-To have a clean build, build with script using the key combination: `ctrl+alt+b`
+To have a clean build, build with script using the key combination: `ctrl+shift+b`